 Under Florida law, it may also be possible to sue the employer’s insurance company if the insurance company acted in bad faith.
 We can potentially establish that the insurance company acted in bad faith if the company:

 - Did not properly investigate the workers’ compensation claim in the required timeframe.

 - Hid or manipulated evidence relating to the claim.

 - Attempted to control the type of medical care provided after the injury.

 Schedule an Appointment with a Dedicated Workplace Injury Attorney

 Our personal injury attorneys speak fluent English and Spanish, and we are here to help you evaluate your options after a workplace injury.
-Even if you only need help to complete your workers’ compensation application, contact our offices at 561-898-0497, or toll-free at 888-888-3903, to schedule an appointment with our experienced workplace injury attorneys today.
+Even if you only need help to complete your workers’ compensation application, contact our offices at 561-898-0497, or toll-free at 888-888-3903, to schedule an appointment with our experienced Florida work injury lawyers today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.